kohactive/blog/source/2016-02-10-success-and-failure-a-rebranding-story.html.markdown

 Lesson Learned: Don’t throw out the baby with the bathwater.
 But more importantly, if you’re considering a massive rebrand, let your customer base in on the plan before you fully execute.
 You can save a lot of money, and even reignite customer loyalty by reminding them of what they love.

 While company marks need to evolve, making sure to design your initial logo with the future in mind helps prevent costly rebranding in the future.
-We’d love to help you with your company rebrand. <a data-toggle="modal" data-planner-button="true" data-planner-source="blog-post-before-you-start-your-startup" href="#modal-project-planner">Get in touch!</a>.
+We’d love to help you with your company rebrand. <a href="https://www.kohactive.com/contact/">Get in touch!</a>.